lukasrosenberger/academic/index.md

   <details>
   <summary>Abstract</summary>

-  This paper advances and empirically establishes the hypothesis that economic growth depends on the interaction between two notions of productive knowledge: knowledge embodied in people (human capital) and codified knowledge (non-rival ideas).
-The analysis uses a unique historical setting in France in the Enlightenment to disentangle variation in both dimensions of productive knowledge and to identify their interaction.
-The empirical strategy exploits spatial variation in education which was predetermined for historical reasons and time variation of Enlightenment which made codified knowledge widely available.
-Using novel data on establishment and curriculum of all public secondary schools in France from 1500 to 1800, the analysis first establishes that the geography of schools and a scientific curriculum was determined by historical factors going back to late-Roman period, as well as religious competition during the sixteenth century.
-Then, the analysis shows that cities with scientific education exhibited a greater demand for codified productive knowledge during the Enlightenment, as measured by subscriptions to the newly available Encyclopedia.
-Reversely, the analysis also shows that the availability of codified knowledge increased the demand for scientific education, as reflected in enrolment in scientific subjects at schools of the revolutionary period.
-Finally, the analysis documents that education was instrumental for the adoption of codified knowledge as proxied by subsequent economic growth and innovation and patenting activity.
-The evidence is consistent with the view that human capital acquired in schools provided students with a "scientific literacy" necessary to utilize the ideas which spread during industrial enlightenment.
+  This paper advances and empirically establishes the hypothesis that economic growth depends on the interaction between two dimensions of productive knowledge: knowledge embodied in people (human capital) and codified knowledge (non-rival ideas).
+France in the Enlightenment provides a unique historical setting that allows disentangling variation in both dimensions of productive knowledge to identify their interaction.
+The empirical strategy exploits spatial variation in education, which was predetermined for historical reasons, and time variation of Enlightenment, which made codified knowledge widely available.
+Using novel data on the establishment and curriculum of all public secondary schools in France from 1500 to 1800, we first trace the geography of schools and a scientific curriculum to historical factors going back to the late-Roman period and religious competition during the sixteenth century.
+Then, we show that cities with scientific education exhibited a greater demand for codified knowledge during the Enlightenment, as measured by subscriptions to the newly available Encyclopedia.
+Reversely, we also show that the availability of codified knowledge increased the demand for scientific education, as reflected in enrolment in scientific subjects at schools of the revolutionary period.
+Finally, we document that education was instrumental for adopting codified knowledge as proxied by subsequent economic growth and innovation patents.
+The evidence is consistent with the view that human capital acquired in schools provided students with a "scientific literacy" necessary to utilize the ideas which spread during the industrial Enlightenment.
   <br>
   &nbsp;
   </details>